 - 1. Arrange the interior oven racks. - 2.
 Turn OVEN MODE knob to POWER+ PREHEAT.
-The oven mode light will turn on. - Adjust the OVEN TEMP knob until the Oven Display shows the desired temperature setting. - 4.
+The oven mode light will turn on. - 3.
+Adjust the OVEN TEMP knob until the Oven Display shows the temperature setting of 350°F. - 4.
 The oven temperature light will blink and an acceptance tone will sound. - 5.
 The convection fan will turn on and remain on as a convection bake.
 The preheat light will stay on until preheating is finished. - 6.
-Once set temperature is reached the control will emit a tone alerting the user that the oven is preheated. - 7.
-When finished baking turn OVEN MODE knob to the OFF position.
+Once the set temperature is reached the control will emit a tone alerting the user that the oven is preheated. - 7.
+When finished baking turn oven mode to the OFF position.

-Figure 12: Single rack baking for convenience foods
+Figure 10: Single rack baking for convenience foods

-Figure 13: Oven rack position (4) best for cooking convenience foods
+Figure 11: Oven rack position (4) best for cooking convenience foods